-Upon application the City may grant a 100% rates rebate on properties declared as National Monuments under the National Heritage Resources Act (Act No 25 of 1999) in the Government Gazette if the property is open to the general public and not operated for gain.
-A Vacant site declared as a National Monument will still qualify.
+6.3.1.
+Upon application the City may grant up to a 100% rates rebate on properties that are Heritage Sites declared under the National Heritage Resources Act, Act 25 of 1999 or subject to the Heritage Protection Overlay zoning under the Municipal Planning By-Law, 7414 of 2015 provided the property is open to the general public and not operated for gain.
+A vacant site declared by such notice may still qualify.